InfSpect/InfSpect/README.md

 ## Howdy mate

-🔭 Currently 17, Student & Software Developer
+🔭 Currently 17, Student & Software Developer\n
   🌱 Researching about AI, ML and their fundamentals
   📍 Residing in Tehran, Iran
   🗽 Student of Salam Schools Complex